 THIS DATE IN HISTORY: Sept.
 27

-1991: In a harbinger of things to come, the NHL heads outdoors with the Los Angeles Kings defeating the New York Rangers 5-2 in a game played on a rink built over the parking lot of Caesars Palace in Las Vegas.
+1991: The NHL goes outdoors when the Los Angeles Kings defeat the New York Rangers 5-2 in a game played on a rink built over the parking lot of Caesars Palace in Las Vegas.

-Despite temperatures in the mid-80s, the ice holds up well and the sellout crowd of 13,000 sees the Kings score five unanswered goals after falling behind 2-0.
+Despite temperatures in the mid-80s, the ice holds up well and the sellout crowd of 13,007 sees the Kings score five consecutive goals after falling behind 2-0.

 "We were a little bit in awe and I'm sure [the Rangers] were too," said Wayne Gretzky, who scores the game's final goal.
 "We kept looking at each other and couldn't believe we were playing hockey in 80-degree weather.
 But it was real nice."